Skip to content

 • The document title

-• Current vs. suggested correspondent, document type, and tags
+• Current vs. suggested title, correspondent, document type, tags, and custom fields

 • Per-field confidence scores (color-coded: green >= 80%, yellow >= 50%, red < 50%)